 Success and Failure Rates

-The real estate industry has a reputation for high turnover, particularly among new agents.
-While the often-cited "87% fail" statistic lacks verified sourcing, the underlying data does show significant challenges for newcomers.
+The real estate industry has a high turnover rate, particularly among new agents.
+The often-cited "87% fail" statistic lacks verified sourcing, but the underlying challenges are real.

 Industry Survival Statistics

-- 45. Reports indicate 71% of agents did not close a single transaction in 2024.
+- 49. Reports indicate 71% of agents did not close a single transaction in 2024.
+(Industry estimates)

-- 46. 74% of existing NAR members say they are "very certain" they will remain active for at least two more years.
+- 50. 74% of existing NAR members say they are "very certain" they will stay active for at least two more years.
+(NAR 2025)

 Transactions by Experience (NAR 2025)